YellowJacketLinux/GCC-Bootstrap/README.md

 ------------------------------------------------

 In LFS 11.3, I used the Ada and D capable GCC 12.2.0 to compile an Ada and D capable GCC 14.2.0.
+This was done using the script [build-pre-bootstrap.sh](`build-pre-bootstrap.sh`) (in this git) within my LFS 11.3 system.

-The GCC 12.2.0 built in LFS 11.2 has an install target of `/opt/gcc-prebootstrap` and was only built with support for `c`,`c++`,`d`, and `ada`.
+The GCC 12.2.0 the script built in LFS 11.3 has an install target of `/opt/gcc-prebootstrap` and was only built with support for `c`,`c++`,`d`, and `ada`.